openprovider/op-whmcs-sslpanel-bundle/README.md

 #  NOT MAINTAINED #
-**The Openprovider WHMCS SSL Module is not actively maintained and may not be compatible with latest versions of WHMCS and PHP.
-Users are encouraged to fork and develop the current module to meet their needs.
-We plan to resume development of the module in the future, however we don't have an ETA at this point.**
+This Openprovider WHMCS SSL module is not actively maintained and may not be compatible with latest versions of WHMCS and PHP. **Please use the new SSL module following instructions in [this article](https://support.openprovider.eu/hc/en-us/articles/26725066143378-WHMCS-SSL-plugin-Installation-configuration-and-management).**

 ### Openprovider WHMCS SSL Bundle ###